 How we work with patients and the public

-We take pride in how we work to involve and engage patients and the public in health data research.
+We’re proud of how we involve and engage patients and the public in health data research.
 We do this in a number of ways by:

-- Working with members of the public in workshops to develop and improve our work
+• Inviting members of the public to workshops to ask for their opinions, so that we can develop and improve our work

-- Releasing opinion surveys to gain wider public feedback
+• Releasing opinion surveys to gain diverse wider public feedback

-- Setting up events to reach members of the public that we haven’t before
+• Creating public events to try and reach members of the public that we haven’t before, such as underserved communities to ensure their voices are heard

 Find out more